-Rules on Recruitment to the Poznań Doctoral School of Institutes of the Polish Academy of Science
+Rules on Recruitment to the Poznań Doctoral School of Institutes of the Polish Academy of Sciences

 The following documents are required in the recruitment process:

 1. An application to PDS IPAS, including consent for the processing of personal data for the purposes of the recruitment procedure, and a declaration of familiarity with these rules.
 The application form constitutes Appendix 1 to these rules.

 2. A copy of the degree certificate confirming graduation or a certificate of graduation; in the case of degree certificates issued by foreign higher education institutions, the certificate referred to in Article 326(2)(2) or Article 327(2) of the Act, giving the right to seek to obtain a doctoral degree in the country under whose higher education system the issuing institution operates.
 Should the document be submitted as a scanned copy, the scanned image should be in color.
 A candidate who does not have the aforementioned documents will be obliged to supply their originals before being admitted to PDS IPAS, and no later than on the doctoral training commencement date.

 3. A curriculum vitae showing previous education and employment.

 4. A motivation letter, containing a short description of interests, scientific accomplishments, a list of

 publications, information on involvement in scientific activity (membership of student scientific groups,